a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.1.markdown

 #### Results: every metric is increased

-From simply holding treasury bonds while we are out of the market our returns are greatly enhanced.
-Compounded annual return is a whopping __11.85%__.
+From simply holding treasury bonds while we are out of the market our returns are greatly enhanced. __Compounded annual return is up to 11.85% which beating returns for the S&P500__.
 This is starting to hint at the magic of trend following.
 What if we hold something else in a strong uptrend?
 What if we can measure the strength of the uptrend and always be in the strongest trends?
 Regardless, this simple 2 ETF strategy seems to work very well if the market is a trending market.

 ## CVX, DE, CAT, F - Trend Trade